spacetx/starfish/docs/source/help_and_reference/loading_data/index.rst

         dots: <slicedimage.TileSet (r: 1, c: 1, z: 1, x: 1390, y: 1044)>
     }

-For those who did *not* follow the tutorial, this and several other datasets are available in the :code:`starfish.data` sub-package.
+To load one of the formatted example datasets in the :py:class:`.starfish.data` sub-package:

 .. code-block:: python